 Sea salt works on relieving tensions resulting from muscle cramps and offers a sense of well-being.
 A natural detoxifier, Sea salt also cleanses the impurities, dirt, blackheads and dead skin giving you a radiant and healthy skin.
 Epsom salt soothes both body and mind and has a rejuvenating effect on you.
 Baking soda helps to exfoliate the skin and keep it smooth.
 It cleans your feet and stops the cracks from being infected.
 And lastly it’s deodorizing properties also help to remove foot

 odor.
 Lavender oil is antiseptic and can be useful in treating fungi, bacteria, and other microbes.
 It is regenerative and also improves blood circulation.
-The Rosehip & Sandalwood Cream provides the moisture you will need to heal and smoothen the rough, dry and cracked skin.
+The Rosehip & Sandalwood Cream has the power of Ayurvedic herbs like Neem & Amla that provides the moisture you will need to heal and smoothen the rough, dry and cracked skin.

 If you follow this routine once or twice a week you will heal your dry and cracked skin on your feet and hands.
 Ultimately take care of your feet and wear the correct size footwear.
 If your cracks are extremely dry, bleeding, red, swollen or infected seek medical advice and see your primary care doctor or a podiatrist.